-If you have experience with professional grants, my article, Resources for Grantseekers, can immediately help you discover funders and write effective proposals.
+For professionals who already have ample experience winning grants, my articles, Resources for Grantseekers and How to Write a Grant Proposal can immediately help them discover funders and write effective proposals.

 Below, I explain the problematic feature of the conventional grant cycle model and offer an alternative that I conceived through my work as a music entrepreneurship educator and consultant.